quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 array of component traces.
 For this document, the required "qlog_version" field MUST have a value of "0.3".

-Note:
+> Note on versioning:

-: there have been several previously broadly deployed qlog versions based on older drafts of this document (see draft-marx-qlog-main-schema).
+> There have been several previously broadly deployed qlog versions based on older drafts of this document (see draft-marx-qlog-main-schema).
 The old values for the "qlog_version" field were "draft-00", "draft-01" and "draft-02".
 When qlog was moved to the QUIC working group, it was decided to switch to a new versioning scheme